-Next, we compared our results with more than 1000 Automated Meteorological Data Acquisition System (AMeDAS), in-situ meso-scale surface observatories covering all of Japan, for wind speed, humidity, temperature, and precipitation.
-The average AMeDAS station location interval is about 20 km, and most of the observations are hourly.
+Now our results are compared with more than 1000 Automated Meteorological Data Acquisition System (AMeDAS) in-situ meso-scale surface observatories covering all of Japan, for wind speed, humidity, temperature, and precipitation.
+The average AMeDAS station location interval is about 20 km, and most observations are hourly.
+The AMeDAS data are first interpolated to 0.1 degree (10 km) latitude-longitude coordinate grids with topographic correction using standard lapse rate and then compared it with the downscaled analysis.

-Table 2 shows the averages of correlation coefficient of the four surface variables between the downscaled analysis and AMeDAS in January and July 2001.

-There is clearly a large improvement in January precipitation, and a somewhat smaller improvement in the temperature fields for both months.
-By averaging the coefficients over the region for all months, the wind speed, temperature, and precipitation of the downscaled analysis became closer to the AMeDAS observations than those of Reanalysis.
-Only the humidity fields stayed similar or became worse than R2, because humidity was not nudged and corrected in T248.
-Because the analysis of surface moisture plays an important role at the regional scales, improving the moisture field would make the whole simulation better.
+Figure 11 shows the distribution of correlation coefficient of the four surface variables between the downscaled analysis and AMeDAS in January and July 2001.
+There is clearly a large improvement in January precipitation (see Fig.11a, 11n), and a somewhat smaller improvement in temperature fields for both months (see Fig.11e-h).
+By averaging the coefficients over the region for all months, it is found that the wind speed, temperature, and precipitation of the downscaled analysis became closer to the AMeDAS observations than those of Reanalysis.
+Only the humidity fields stayed similar to R2.

-In Figure 10, the temporal variations of the variables (a) wind speed, (b) temperature, (c) humidity, and (d) precipitation for the first 10 days in July 2001 at a single grid point at 140.0E and 36.0N (near Tsukuba, Japan) are shown.
-We see that the improvement of the correlation coefficient in Table 2 was from better reproduction of diurnal variations of wind speed and temperature.
+In Figure 12, a single grid point at 140.0E and 36.0N (near Tsukuba, Japan) is chosen and the temporal variation of the variables (a) wind speed, (b) temperature, (c) humidity, and (d) precipitation for the first 10 days in July 2001 are shown.
+We can see from this figure that the improvement of correlation coefficient in Figure 11 was from better reproduction of diurnal variations for wind speed and temperature.
 The diurnal cycle of absolute humidity is weak, but other fluctuations were better reproduced in the T248 downscaling.
 In precipitation, the downscaled analysis captured a rain event on 6 July, 2001, which was very sharp and short according to the observation, whereas R2 did not have any precipitation in that period.